OriginProtocol/origin/DEVELOPMENT.md

 #### Port errors

 The environment requires a number of ports to be free on your machine (3000, 5000, 5002, 8080, 8081 and 8545).
 If one of these ports isn't available spinning up the development environment may fail.
-This includes `origin-dapp` and `origin-admin`.
+This includes `@origin/dapp` and `@origin/admin`.
 Ensure you start those after you run `docker-compose up`.

 #### Metamask errors